|

 to Professor Anthon Heyns, CEO of the South African

-National Blood Service, Brink spelt out the logic of the
+National Blood Service, Brink spelt out the logic of

-bank
+blood bank

 The day after it was sent, Heyns published an